monumental-morgan/comp_sci_notes/docs/Python/RuneStone Python/Chapter 8 RuneStone.md

-# 8.2/3 The for & while Loop Revisited
+# Chapter 8: For & While Loops Revisited

 - Recall that the `for`loop processes each item in a list
     - Each item in turn is (re-)assigned to the loop variable, and the body of the loop is executed